kolkhis/lac/src/u9ws.md

     </p>
 </div>

-Welcome to Unit 9.
 This unit is all about containerization using Docker/Podman.

 We'll cover what a container is, how to utilize and administer containers as Linux sysadmins, and how to both download and build new container images.

 We also touch on different types of environments (dev/prod) and the concept of CI/CD pipelines.